 Diversification of Reptiles and the First Dinosaurs

 As the Triassic progressed, reptiles continued to diversify and occupy various ecological niches.
-This period also saw the emergence of the first dinosaurs, small and agile creatures that laid the foundation for the dominance of dinosaurs in the subsequent Jurassic and Cretaceous periods.
+The period saw the emergence of the first true dinosaurs, small and agile creatures that laid the foundation for the dominance of dinosaurs in the subsequent Jurassic and Cretaceous periods.
+Notable early dinosaurs included Eoraptor and Herrerasaurus, which showcased a range of adaptations that would become characteristic of later dinosaur species.

 Jurassic Period: Age of Giants